m4pol/hunting-rules-repository/README.md

 - NjRAT
 - NanoCore RAT

-The collection of malware signatures to perfrom malware threat hunting and detection.
-Most of the sample that's use to do analysis and wrote the YARA rules is from Abuse.ch, or the public source of it.
+The collection of detection rules to perfrom threat hunting and malware detection.
+Most of the sample that's use to do analysis and wrote the detection rules is from Abuse.ch, or the public source of it.